epo/tip-training/README.md

 #  Official tip-training
-Notebooks to get you started with the Technology Intelligence Platform
+Notebooks to get you started with the Technology Intelligence Platform.